facumolina/evospex-ae/extra/GENERATING_POSTCONDITION_OBJECTS.md

 remove\(\)
 ```

-Resulting objects will be stored (in a similar format to that explained above for SF110) in folder:
+Resulting objects will be stored (in a similar format to that explained above for SF110 experiments) in folder:

 ```
 $EVOSPEX/src/test/resources/objects/<case study>/<method>/<scope>